British Shorthair health: prevention and common problems to know

 Often a consequence of obesity, diabetes is characterized by chronic hyperglycemia due to a lack of production or use of insulin.

-Prevention and management: prevention comes above all through the maintenance of a healthy weight.
-If diabetes is diagnosed, treatment (often daily insulin injections) and a strict diet are necessary, involving significant financial cost and commitment.
+Prevention and management : Prevention primarily involves maintaining a healthy weight.
+If diabetes is diagnosed, a treatment (often daily insulin injections) and a strict dietary regimen are necessary, involving a financial cost and a significant commitment.

 Dermatological and parasitic problems